ProtopiaTech/workshop-apim-en/apimanagement-3.md

 ![](Images/APIMAddSWOperations.png)

 To get this to work from the Developer portal - we must overcome the CORS.
 Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
 This involves setting up a Policy - a topic that we explain in more depth in the next section.

-- Select the Star Wars API | All Operations ... and in the Inbound processing select [Add policy]
+Select the Star Wars API | All Operations ... and in the Inbound processing select [Add policy]

 ![](Images/APIMSWCORS1.png)

-- Select [CORS]
+Select [CORS]

 ![](Images/APIMCORS2.png)

-- Define the Policy as in the screenshot - this config is suitable for demo purposes only and ensures we are not hampered by CORS
+Define the Policy as in the screenshot - this config is suitable for demo purposes only and ensures we are not hampered by CORS

 ![](Images/APIMCORS3.png)

-- Once the policy had been Saved, we can inspect it in [Code View]
+Once the policy had been Saved, we can inspect it in [Code View]

 ![](Images/APIMCORS4.png)

-- Switch now to the Developer Portal
+Switch now to the Developer Portal
-  - Signin as a developer with a subscription
+  - Sign in as a developer with a subscription
   - Select [Start Wars API]

 ![](Images/APIMSWTryIt1.png)